 The emotion behind a protein supplement is that it can promote a healthier lifestyle and help your audience achieve their dream body.
 Whether it’s losing weight or packing on some muscles.

-Well… they can look more attractive, increase their confidence, have more energy to progress toward their goals in life.
+Well… they can look more attractive, increase their confidence, have more energy to progress toward their goals and dreams in life.

 You got their attention.
 You gave them interesting facts about your product.
 You triggered their emotions with its benefits…

-SImple.
-You give them a clear call-to-action, which is to buy your product.
+Simple.
+You give them a clear call-to-action, which is to buy your product or service.

 But let’s face it…

 Just because you ask for the sale, does that mean they’re going to buy right away?

 So you have to create urgency.